MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 #

-**FASTQ** files are raw results from RNA-Seq experiments.
+**Fastq** files are raw results from RNA-Seq experiments.
 These files comprise all the **sequences** (or reads) obtained with the sequencer machine (Illumina technology here), together with **base quality scores** (PHRED scores).

 Two different files will be analyzed in this practical :
-- ***O2rep2_SRR352263.fastq*** refereed to a transcriptome analysis of yeasts C. parapsilosis under normoxic condition.
+- ***O2rep2_SRR352263.fastq*** refereed to a transcriptome analysis of yeasts *C. parapsilosis* under normoxic condition.
-- ***noO2rep3_SRR352271.fastq*** refereed to a transcriptome analysis of yeasts C. parapsilosis under hypoxic condition (see [Guida *et al*.](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-12-628) for more information).
+- ***noO2rep3_SRR352271.fastq*** refereed to a transcriptome analysis of yeasts *C. parapsilosis* under hypoxic condition (see [Guida *et al*.](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-12-628) for more information).

 In a first step, quality controls will be perform on each FASTQ files in order to evaluate the quality of the sequences and identify potential problems that could impact the following analyses.
-Dedicated JAVA software will be used [FASTQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) .
+Dedicated JAVA software will be used : [**FastQC 0.11.8**](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) .
 Note that other software exists.

 FastQC is a quality control application for high throughput sequence data.
-It provides an interactive application to review the results of several different quality control checks, and create an HTML based report.
+It provides an interactive application to review the results of several different quality control checks, and create an **HTML based report**.
 The main functions of FastQC are:

 >  - **Import of data** from BAM, SAM or FastQ files (any variant)
 >   - Providing a **quick overview** to tell you in which areas there may be problems